 - a.
-This Protocol shall enter into force on the date on which the Agency receives from Colombia written notification that Colombia's statutory and/or constitutional requirements for entry into force have been met. - b.
-Colombia may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
+This Protocol shall enter into force upon signature by the representatives of Saint Vincent and the Grenadines and the Agency. - b.
+Saint Vincent and the Grenadines may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
 The Director General shall promptly inform all Member States of the Agency of any declaration of provisional application of, and of the entry into force of, this Protocol.